List of Mandaic manuscripts: History

 Little is known about the redactors or authors of the texts.
 The contents date to both pre-Islamic and Islamic periods.
 The oldest Mandaean magical text is dated to the 4th and 5th centuries CE.

 During the past few decades, Majid Fandi Al-Mubaraki, a Mandaean living in Australia, has digitized many Mandaean texts using typesetted Mandaic script.

 Texts

 This section lists the titles of various Mandaic religious texts.

 Main scriptures

 The primary three scriptures containing the most important narratives, liturgies, and doctrines of Mandaeism are the Ginza Rabba, Mandaean Book of John, and Qulasta.
-They widely used by both lay Mandaeans and Mandaean priests.
+They are widely used by both lay Mandaeans and Mandaean priests.
 The Haran Gawaita is a text that discusses the origins and history of the Mandaean people.